SilenusTA/StreamRoller/extensions/youtubeapi/README.md

 #### 2, Google Client ID and secret

-To get your details needed below (to allow StreamRoller to access your Google API project for youtube) follow the following steps.
+To get your details needed below (to allow StreamRoller to access your Google API project for youtubeapi) follow the following steps.

 - Go to your API credentials page for the project you created <a href="https://console.cloud.google.com/apis/credentials">Credentials Page</a>.